Giancarlo1974/open_eml_msg_extension/README.md

 - The browser is redirected to a custom URL scheme (e.g., emlopen://...).
 - A registered native application handles the custom URL and opens the file.

+### ⭐️ Like It?
+Star It!
+🌟 Love this project?
+Show your support!
+If this extension helped you open .eml or .msg files easily in your browser — consider giving it a ⭐️!
+It only takes a second and really helps others discover the project.

+Your support keeps this project alive and improving.
+Thanks! 🙌